DavidRavnsborg/velocity-limits/README.md

 - `4. "gae_http_cloudsql_http"       Runs on Google App Engine, receiving data in HTTP request, persisting state to Cloud SQL DB, outputting by HTTP response.`
   - Out-of-scope, because while I might be able to deploy a barebones GAE Go app in time, I wouldn't be able to spend the time necessary to secure it; and the assignment asked for no public hosting of the solution.
 I will assume that extends to the deployed solution, not just source code.
 - Have a config to run the application as a web app, and create another web app to send the original web app the input (a simple version of this could make a good test case for the local_http_file_http scenario though).
-- Purge db data older than a month with Cron job.
+- Purge db data older than a month (possibly with Cron job).
   - If I am getting into lifecycle management of data, I should be asking questions like "how long should my data persist for business, or regulatory reasons?
 Should there be backups?
 Etc."; but that level of detail doesn't exist for this problem.
 However, this would be a question to ask in a follow-up meeting with the client, product owner, lawyer, or stakeholder.